quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Transport Parameters {#transport-parameters}

-During connection establishment, both endpoints make authenticated declarations of their transport parameters.
+During connection establishment, both endpoints make authenticated declarations of their transport parameters, which are a set of key-value pairs.
 These declarations are made unilaterally by each endpoint.
-Endpoints are required to comply with the restrictions implied by these parameters; the description of each parameter includes rules for its handling.
+Endpoints are required to comply with the restrictions implied by these parameters; the definition of each transport parameter includes rules for its handling.

 The encoding of the transport parameters is detailed in
 {{transport-parameter-encoding}}.
+Transport parameters are key-value pairs.
+Definitions and rules for encoding for each of the defined transport parameters are included in {{transport-parameter-definitions}}.

 QUIC includes the encoded transport parameters in the cryptographic handshake.
 Once the handshake completes, the transport parameters declared by the peer are available.
 Each endpoint validates the value provided by its peer.
-In particular, version negotiation MUST be validated (see {{version-validation}}) before the connection establishment is considered properly complete.
+Successful validation of transport parameters MUST be completed before a connection is considered successfully established.

-Definitions for each of the defined transport parameters are included in
+A client also includes a list of supported versions along with its transport parameters.
+Transport parameters are carried in the first packet the client sends.
+Sending the list of supported versions enables upgrade between compatible versions, as described in {{version-upgrade}}.
+These parameters also enable validation of version negotiation by the server (see
+{{version-validation}}).

-{{transport-parameter-definitions}}.
-Any given parameter MUST appear at most once in a given transport parameters extension.
+A transport parameter MUST appear at most once in a given transport parameters extension.
 An endpoint MUST treat receipt of duplicate transport parameters as a connection error of type TRANSPORT_PARAMETER_ERROR.

 A server MUST include the original_connection_id transport parameter ({{transport-parameter-definitions}}) if it sent a Retry packet.